Introduction

 in Get Merchant Accounts will be returned as disconnected

-and you will not be able to make any successful requests to Sync Cart or Checkout until the user’s merchant account is reconnected.
-In this case, you’ll want to display a UX in your app to allow users to reconnect their account.
+webhook event.
+You’ll want to display a UX in your app to allow users to reconnect their account.
 For example, you may choose to display a button that says “Reconnect” or similarly allow the user to invoke the SDK to reconnect their account.